Seven Hills (NSW)

 Seven Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Seven Hills has a high cultural diversity, with 46.3% of its population born overseas and 47.3% speaking a language other than English at home.
-Christianity is the main religion in Seven Hills, comprising 49.5% of people.
-Hinduism is overrepresented compared to Greater Sydney, making up 15.8% of Seven Hills' population versus 14.7%.
+Christianity is the main religion in Seven Hills, comprising 49.5% of the population.
+Hinduism is overrepresented, making up 15.8%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity